Threat Modeling in DevSecOps: Building Security from the Ground Up

 Several methodologies can be employed for threat modeling, each with its strengths:

 - STRIDE: Developed by Microsoft, STRIDE categorizes threats based on six types: Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, and Elevation of Privilege.
-It's a widely used and effective method for identifying common application security threats.

 - DREAD: Often used in conjunction with STRIDE, DREAD helps in rating risks based on Damage, Reproducibility, Exploitability, Affected Users, and Discoverability.
-This allows for prioritization of identified threats.

 - LINDDUN: Focuses specifically on privacy threats, helping to identify and mitigate privacy-related risks in software systems.